 The introduction of the Marine Police Establishment was naturally unpopular with those who had much to lose in illegal income.
-When a coal heaver was arrested for stealing a sack of coal a riot involving several hundred erupted while the case was being dealt with by Harriott in the courtroom in October 1798.
+A riot involving several hundred erupted when a coal heaver was arrested for stealing a sack of coal and the case was being dealt with by Harriott in the courtroom in October 1798.
 Colquhoun and Harriott read the Riot Act on Wapping High Street and ordered them to disperse.
 Shots were fired by the police but one of the constables, Gabriel Franks, was hit and died two days later, the first British policemen to die while carrying out his duties.
 The ringleader of the rioters was hanged and six men transported to the colonies for life.

 Colquhoun wrote of the success of the force in his The Commerce and Policing of the River Thames, which was influential in creating new police bodies in several cities around the world.
-Over thirty years after the establishment of the Marine Police the London-wide Metropolitan Police was created, with which the river force merged in 1839 as the Thames Division.
+The London-wide Metropolitan Police was created over 30 years after the establishment of the Marine Police, with which the river force merged in 1839 as the Thames Division.
 The Thames police continue to be based at their original location in Wapping.

 Sources include: Dicky Paterson & Joz Joslin ‘The Thames Police History’; John Pudney ‘London’s Docks’; Oxford Dictionary of National Biography.
 With thanks to Rob Jeffries of the Thames Police Museum at Wapping for fact-checking and additional information and to Olwen Maynard.